pibooth/pibooth/README.rst

 Credits
 ^^^^^^^

-Icons from the Noun Project
+Pibooth icon from `Artcore Illustrations <https://www.iconspedia.com/icon/photobooth-icon-29464.html>`_

-- Icon from `Artcore Illustrations <https://www.iconspedia.com/icon/photobooth-icon-29464.html>`_
+Icons from the Noun Project (https://thenounproject.com/)

 - Polaroid by icon 54
 - Up hand drawn arrow by Kid A
 - Cameraman and Friends Posing For Camera by Gan Khoon Lay